hackergrrl/art-of-readme/README.md

 The Node ecosystem is powered by its modules. [npm](https://npmjs.org) is the magic that makes it all *go*.
 In the course of a week, Node developers evaluate dozens of modules for inclusion in their projects.
-This is a great deal of power being churned out in a daily basis, ripe for the plucking, just as fast as one can write `npm install`.
+This is a great deal of power being churned out on a daily basis, ripe for the plucking, just as fast as one can write `npm install`.

 Like any ecosystem that is extremely accessible, the quality bar varies. npm